aedart/athenaeum/docs/archive/current/http/clients/methods/expectations.md

 The `expect()` method is not design nor intended to manipulate the received response.
 This falls outside the scope of the given method.
 It's only purpose is to allow status code and response validation.

+If you require a way to modify the incoming response or perhaps the outgoing request, then consider using [custom middleware](./middleware).